-However, I can help you judge and sort through news and advice.
+However, I can help you sort through the massive onslaught of news and advice about children and parenting.

 I can tell you:

 Why you should wonder about the latest expert, study or article telling you how to make your child healthier, smarter, neater, kinder, etc.

 Whether the latest study supports (or not) the latest recommendation or news.

 How to evaluate news, claims, studies and evidence about children and parenting.